menu

 The Untouchables

 While we have mostly focused on the survival angle, there is the other side of the equation.
 Any 1/1 with deathtouch is an expendable blocker that can trade favorably and buy you a lot of time.
-A card like Glissa, the Traitor packs a significantly higher punch by combining deathtouch with first strike.
+A card like Glissa, The Traitor packs a significantly higher punch by combining deathtouch with first strike.
 Then there is another extremely notable card from Magic's history, Abu Ja'far.
 If you take him down you are also going down, and for the low mana cost of just one white.
-The nice thing about Mr. Ja'Far is the ability to switch from ultimate defense with a Blaze of Glory to ultimate offense by giving him Allure of the Unknown.
+The nice thing about Mr. Ja'Far is the ability to switch from ultimate defense with a Blaze of Glory to ultimate offense by giving him Lure.
 Turning your one-mana blocker into a one-sided Wrath of God is pretty cool.

 I Like Big Blocks and I Cannot Lie